oracle-livelabs/developer/java-management-advanced-features/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

 2. Click **Edit Properties**.
 A separate edit fleet properties window should appear
    ![image of edit fleet properties](images/fleet-edit-properties.png)

-3. The advanced features section should display the 4 different advanced features:
+3. The advanced features section should display the 6 different advanced features:
     * Lifecycle management
     * Advanced usage tracking
     * Crypto event analysis
     * JDK Flight Recorder (JFR)
+    * Java migration analysis
+    * Performance analysis

 4. For the purpose of this workshop, click on the **Select all advanced features**.
 This will check the boxes of all the individual features.